On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Statement and Proof of Phase II

-We note that this upper bound is also in particular independent of $N$ and $h$.
+We note that this upper bound is also in particular independent of $N$ and $h$ (recall that in fact we have $h$ is a function of $\epsilon_1$ in view of \eqref{defofh1} and \eqref{deltabound}).
 We also note that, at this point, we do not actually require that $R_2$ be independent of $h$.
-However, we will need this later when we turn to giving upper bound $\tilde \epsilon_2$ for $\epsilon$ which has the correct dependencies as listed in the statement.
-Finally, we note that this upper bound is for the set $U_{R'' - 2\epsilon_1}$, while all we will need in this section of the proof is a bound on the slightly smaller set $U_{R'' - 3\epsilon_1}$.
-However, we will need the bound on the larger set when it comes to the `during' part of the proof later on.\\
+However, we will need this later when we turn to giving upper bound $\tilde \epsilon_2$ for $\epsilon_2$ which has the correct dependencies as listed in the statement.
+Finally, we note that this upper bound is for the set $U_{R'' - \epsilon_1}$, while all we will need in this section of the proof is a bound on the slightly smaller sets $U_{R'' - 2\epsilon_1}$, $U_{R'' - 3\epsilon_1}$.
+However, we will need the bound on the larger set when it comes to the `during' part of the proof later on.